 - Give clear and well-thought-out answers to all questions, but be careful not to talk too much.
 It is okay to pause when preparing for an answer, but try not to take too much time.
 Try to avoid any uncomfortable periods of silence.
 Remember, the hiring manager has no way of watching your reaction to the question, so it’s impossible for him or her to see that you are formulating an answer.

-- Conclude by asking smart questions that are related to the company or position.
+- Conclude by asking smart questions that are related to the company or position that may give you a chance to share your experience and expertise as it relates to the company’s needs.
 For example: